 The San Onofre plant provided 2,200 megawatts of electricity to South Orange County and San Diego.
 The creation of that power — from a regulatory perspective —emitted no greenhouse gases.

 Speaking before the state Energy, Utilities, and Communications Committee, executives from the two utility companies that relied on San Onofre said they have been able to purchase other types of energy — including natural gas — from other companies to make up the difference.

 Maven's Morning Coffee: Eric Garcetti rethinks diversity, a former Malibu mayor runs for Board of Supes, Fire Commission doesn't like Dodger deal

 Good morning, readers.
 Welcome to the Maven's Morning Coffee -- a listing of the important headlines, news conferences, votes and announcements you need to know to fuel up and tackle your day.

 The Maven's Morning Coffee is also available as a daily email.
 Click here to subscribe.

-Today is Monday, Jan.
-7, and here is what's happening in Los Angeles:
+Today is Wednesday, July 10, and here is what's happening in Southern California politics:

 Mayor Eric Garcetti wants to change the way City Hall thinks about diversity, reports KPCC.
 "I just know that we’re going to be looking at more than just, ‘Oh, make sure there’s one of every color on every commission and the box is checked'," Garcetti says.